slashsbin/styleguide-git-commit-message/README.md

 - [gitmoji](https://gitmoji.dev/): An emoji guide for your commit messages.
 - [Conventional Commits](https://www.conventionalcommits.org/): A specification for adding human and machine readable meaning to commit messages.
+- [Keep a Changelog](https://keepachangelog.com/): Don’t let your friends dump git logs into changelogs.

 ## Fun Emoji Usages